jeremymcrae/cifer/README.md

 document()

 # check the package contents are correct (which should complete without errors,
 # aside from a note about a non-standard python directory).
+This also runs the
+# unit tests found in the tests folder, which should complete without error.
 check()

 # Finally, build the package: